Board and Committees

 Edna is proud to call herself a Phoenician.
 She is awestruck by the majestic beauty of the desert, the strength and resilience of our communities, and the ever growing and evolving Phoenix art scene.
 She is enthusiastic about the mission and vision of PSC.
 As chairperson of the Ramat- Gan Committee, Edna is looking forward to infusing the committee with new ideas and renewed energy, while collaborating with others for a more global impact.

-Emilio Gaynor serves as International Director of Business Enterprises for Chicanos Por La Causa, Inc. (CPLC) where he heads the international relations and development effort for the organization.
-In this role, Emilio has accomplished great success in connecting Mexican businesses with resources to help make them successful in Arizona.
-He has launched efforts of collaboration between non-profit organizations and foundations on both sides of the border moist recently securing funding for a US Citizenship loan program.
-Emilio regularly contributes to Spanish publications in Sonora and Arizona including an OpEd piece featuring the Hermosillo Sister City relationship in the Arizona Republic.
+Emilio Gaynor serves as president of the CPLC Global Business LLC and as Director of International Development for Chicanos Por La Causa, Inc. (CPLC) where he heads international relations and development efforts.
+In this role, Emilio has accomplished great success in connecting Mexican businesses with resources to help make them successful in Arizona resulting in millions of dollars in foreign direct investment.
+He has also led high level business and government missions to Mexico connecting trade, investment, business and philanthropic partners as well as done the reverse, bringing the same types of groups to the United States.
+Serving the social sector, he has launched efforts of collaboration between non-profit organizations and foundations on both sides of the border.
+Emilio regularly contributes to Spanish publications in Sonora and Arizona including La Cueva de Los D-backs infield monthly magazine, Frontera Norte and an OpEd piece he prepared, featuring the Hermosillo Sister City relationship, was published in the Arizona Republic/Phoenix Business Journal.
 He has executed opportunities for the immigrant community to connect with their federal elected officials and support services.
 He has extensive experience in international relations and development having headed delegations and business efforts in Mexico and Latin America for over 20 years.
 Emilio worked in the executive branch for two governors as representative of the State of Arizona in Sonora, Mexico and as Executive Director of the Arizona Mexico Commission in the Office of the Governor.
 He also served as development director for Latin America for an aerospace design firm and a communications services company selling and providing services in Mexico and South America.

-Emilio’s community and civic contributions include serving as Chairman of the Arizona Diamondbacks Los D-backs Ambassador Council.
-He is a former Chair and current member of the Phoenix Board of Adjustment, he is current Chair of the Phoenix Sister Cities Hermosillo Committee, and has served on the board of the Border Health Foundation and World Affairs Council and the Easter Seals.
+Emilio’s community and civic contributions include serving as Chair of the PSC Business Relations Committee, Chair of the Arizona Diamondbacks Los D-backs Ambassador Council and is a former member and served as Chair of the Phoenix Board of Adjustment.
+HE also served as Chair of the Phoenix Sister Cities Hermosillo Committee, and has served on the board of the Border Health Foundation and World Affairs Council and the Easter Seals.
 Emilio was born I Mexico City, has worked in Paraguay, Bolivia, Dominican Republic and Chile in addition to having lived in Mexico.
-Emilio has the fortune of being married to Monica, who is originally from Hermosillo and has two children, Samantha born in Hermosillo and Arturo born in Phoenix.
+Emilio has the fortune of being married to Monica, who is originally from Hermosillo, and has two children, Samantha born in Hermosillo and Arturo born in Phoenix.

 Francesca Miller is currently the Marketing Director for D.P.
 Electric, Inc. as well as a dedicated citizen of Arizona.
 She called Arizona home from 2000 to 2006, and spent her time developing her career in marketing and public relations.
 After moving to New York in 2006 and living there for ten years, Francesca has returned to Arizona eager to give back to her community.